Updated: May 27, 2022

 Designated Care Partners are individuals deemed necessary (by the patient and clinical staff) to provide support (e.g. physical, emotional, etc.) to a patient, and is part of the care plan.

 Designated Care Partners are not scheduled for visits rather their visits are planned around the patient/client’s needs and are documented on the care plan.
 A maximum of two individuals may visit at the same time.
 Designated Care Partners are granted 24 hour access and are able to enter if they pass screening.

 Read more details for Guidelines for Designated Care Partners.

-- Essential Visitors: Individuals who have a loved one who is end-of-life or very ill.
+Essential Visitors are individuals who have a loved one who is critically ill or nearing end-of life.

 All clients/visitors will be screened before they are allowed to enter a Community Services site.
 You must pass screening.
 All clients/visitors must also sign in during screening and provide their name, as well as a contact number.

-Clients receiving services in their homes or areas outside of Providence Care facilities are strongly encouraged to wear a mask when receiving care.
+Clients receiving services in their homes or areas outside of Providence Care facilities are strongly encouraged to wear a mask, but it is not required.